utopia-team/IORegistryExplorer/README.md

 I'll leave the download link for those who are interested to get XCode Additional Tools directly from Apple ^^: [original link](https://developer.apple.com/download/more/?=additional)

-Please note that I haven't found IORegistryExplorer v2.1 on Apple site and I highly recommend to avoid versions that come from unauthorized sources.

 You'll find in the Release section of this repo the downloads ^ ^

 # Check your SHA256 HASH